jckfa/silly.graphics/README.md

 # ABOUT

 ### WHAT
-- a growing collection of links I'm saving for later reference
+- a public display of my hoarding problem
-- all links are generally related to graphic design
+- all links (generally) related to graphic design

 ### WHY
 - sharing is cool